 Ramen in anime

 Ramen is everywhere in anime!
 As a traditional and popular Japanese food, you can find it in a variety of anime.

 A typical Shōyu ramen with Naruto!

 Table etiquette phrases

 The phrases you will usually hear, in the anime as in real-life ramen ya, would be いただきます (itadakimasu), which is said every time before enjoying a meal.
 Be careful not to say this one to someone else, because it is used only for one’s self; to wish someone else a good meal you can say “召し上がれ” (meshi agare), where めし has the meaning of “meal”.
 If you find your ramen ever better than you imagined, you can say おかわり！ (okawari) to refill your bowl and get another portion.

 In the anime 鬼滅の刃 kimetsu no yaiba too, we can find the protagonist Tanjiro and his sister Nezuko wandering in the capital and then finding an empty street where they see a little udon shop.
-Here the protagonist will order a 山かけうどん( Yamakake Udon): it is a simple version of udon where tuna and tororo, a sticky food made from grating a yam, are added.
+Here the protagonist will order a 山かけうどん ( Yamakake Udon).
+It’s a simple version of udon where tuna and tororo, a sticky food made from grating a yam, are added.
 Tanjuro is ordering it by saying “やまかけうどんください。” (Yamakake udon kudasai).
 When making an order, just adding ください to what you want is sufficient.
 After, you can hear the cook say “山かけうどん一丁出来上がり!”
 (Yamakake udon iccho dekiagari).
-Here, 一丁 いっちょう refers to a single portion of Udon, and this is a way to count portion only used by cooks or waiters.
+Here, 一丁 いっちょう refers to a single portion of Udon, and this is a way to count portions only used by cooks or waiters.
 Lastly, できあがり means that something is ready, in any concrete context, and not limited only to cooking.